-The report will also record any incidences of major/minor non-compliances and any relevant observations vis-a-vis the requirements of the regulations.
+The report will also record any incidences of major/minor non-compliance and any relevant observations vis-a-vis the requirements of the regulations.

-On the basis of this documentation, Limerick City & County Council, as appropriate will make a decision on the issue of a Certificate of Compliance for an installation.
+On the basis of this documentation, Limerick City and County Council, as appropriate will make a decision on the issue of a Certificate of Compliance for an installation.

-Failure to obtain a Certificate of Compliance may result in Limerick City & County Council, as appropriate, instigating enforcement proceedings under the Air Pollution Act 1987.
+Failure to obtain a Certificate of Compliance may result in Limerick City and County Council, as appropriate, instigating enforcement proceedings under the Air Pollution Act 1987.

 Local Authorities are now enabled to issue Certificates of Compliance valid for up to three years but this period may be reduced if a local authority has concerns about a specific installation, such as for example, a failure to renew certificates on time.